johnlouierimando/filipino-cookbook-api-rimando/README.md

 ![POST /api/foods — New food record created with HTTP 201 Created](screenshots/POST_NEW-FOOD.png)

-*Creates a new food record.
-Requires a JSON body with food_name, category_id, origin_id, and instructions.*

 ---

 ### 8. DELETE `/api/foods/{id}` Delete Food by ID

 ![DELETE /api/foods/{id} — Food deleted successfully with HTTP 200 OK](screenshots/DELETE_FOOD-BY-ID.png)

-*Permanently removes a food record and its associated ingredient links from the database.*

 ---